 There are two steps to associating a N2WS account with an AWS account:

 - To manage your users and roles and obtain AWS credentials, go to the IAM console at https://console.aws.amazon.com/iam/home?#users

 - Follow the directions to either add a new account or view an existing account.

-- To associate the AWS account with a CPM account, go to CPM:
+To associate the AWS account with a N2WS account, go to N2WS: